 Between all of these methods, nearly every possible base has been covered, ensuring a sound foundation for your program.

-The ZPE Programming Environment and it's associated language have been written in the platform independent Java programming language.
+The ZPE Programming Environment and the YASS language have been written in the platform independent Java programming language.
 This means that programs compiled on a Mac will work on a Linux or Windows machine and vice versa.